bekk/ndc-graphql-workshop/README.md

 ## Task 3 - Resolvers

-(TODO KNA) A resolver is responsible for mapping the operation to actual function.
-Inside type Query, we have an operation called users.
-We map this operation to a function with the same name inside root.
-We will also create some dummy users for this functionality.
+Resolvers are responsible for mapping the operations to actual functions.
 For the `Character` type, there is already defined one resolver - the one that resolved your query for siblings earlier.

 ```js
 const Character = {